pwdel/appletwittersentiment/README.md

 ** Essentially, comparing existing tools and methods against each other to ensure that a particular direction makes sense, performance wise, or at least being able to compare algorithms against each other, within reason and without being overly-obsessive about which precise algorithm selected and whether it provides a relatively small percent performance improvement when measuring input to output efficiency vs. balancing other project needs.
 * Implementing test-driving development, using, "try," and other standard best practices, perhaps writing tests first and then the actual code itself to ensure viability.
 * Getting a better understanding of what system this may be implemented on, what the long-term software architecture may be, and providing for security analysis options and implementation.
 Some of these may be easy, no-brainers such as using environmental variables tied to a server, but there may also be a full-range of security best practices that could be implemented, depending upon the vulnerability and value of the underlying software in the future.
+* Within a measurement method, compare optional settings against one another and create a decision tree or other uber-algorithm which finds optimal results.
+For example, with the BERT example used, one could optionally activate the attention mask option or not and see if this makes a difference.

 ### More Advanced Improvements